oscbyspro/Ultimathnum/README.md

 #### Access binary integer data with DataInt\<Element\>

 Each data integer operates on the contiguous in-memory representation of binary integers without taking ownership of them.
 The [Mutable]DataInt.Body type is fundamentally a buffer pointer.
 The [Mutable]DataInt type extends the bit pattern of its body with a repeating appendix bit.
 You may perform various buffer and arithmetic operations on these types, but remember that their operations are finite, unsigned, and unchecked by default.
+Additionally, a data integer subsequence is usually represented by a rebased instance of the same type.

 <a name="corekit-upsize"/>